matafokka/leaflet-advanced-layer-system/README_DOCS.md

 Please, test your application before adding any other polyfills (even CoreJS and Babel Runtime!) because it might work just fine as it is.

+Do **NOT** mangle object properties unless it uses hashing!
+It'll break everything that depends on serialization: projects, settings and undo/redo.

 # Project file format

-Projects are made by serializing everything on the map to JSON: layers, menus, widgets, etc. It's done this way so people will be able to make their applications as dynamic as they want.
+Projects are made by serializing everything to JSON: layers, menus, widgets, etc. It's done this way so people will be able to make their applications as dynamic as they want.

 Both bless and curse of this is that changes in application introduces changes in project format.
 Yes, you won't need to change anything related to the file format, system will do everything for you.
 But you need to either provide a way to convert old projects to a new format or test everything carefully before the release.